 Serra do Marão

 Serra do Marão is a Northern Portugal staple landmark, a mountain range that stretches across the Vila Real and Porto districts.
-Hiking to its summit will be an enduring yet rewarding challenge for the breathtaking vistas awaiting you.
+Hiking to its summit will be an enduring yet rewarding challenge with breathtaking vistas awaiting you.

 Along the way, stop and admire the countless bird species.
-So many have made Marão their home, it is one of the best spots in Portugal to practice birdwatching, and to reconnect with nature at the most essential level.
+So many have made Marão their home, it’s one of the best spots in Portugal to practice birdwatching, and to reconnect with nature at the most essential level.

 Porto Covo & Sines

-Porto Covo will be the prime location, between the two, for beachgoers and those seeking to unwind or relax from the pressures of everyday life, and enjoy the typical seafood-oriented Portuguese cuisine.
+Porto Covo will be the prime location, between the two, for beachgoers and those seeking to unwind or relax from the pressures of everyday life.
 Sines, on the other hand, as a fishing district, will provide a glimpse of ancient Portuguese practices and immerse you in Portuguese history.
 It was in Sines where the brave explorer Vasco da Gama, discoverer of the sea route to India, was born.

 Piódão

-Hidden in the slopes and hills of Serra do Açor, we can find Piódão, an officially classified “Historical Portuguese Village”, and one of an inspiring beauty.
+Hidden in the slopes and hills of Serra do Açor, you'll find Piódão, an officially classified “Historical Portuguese Village”, and one of an inspiring beauty.
 Piódão is a village wealthy in shale, used abundantly in the village’s foundations.
-With long and winding streets, it is one of Portugal’s most famous villages and beautiful places.
+With long and winding streets, it’s one of Portugal’s most famous villages and beautiful places.

-Besides the natural beauty, Piódão houses a river beach, hiking and biking trails, inviting everyone to have a deeper and more intimate connection to the whole region.
+Besides the natural beauty, Piódão houses a river beach, hiking and biking trails, inviting you to have a deeper and more intimate connection to the whole region.

 Praia da Marinha